John Cassidy - Scupltor

 WHERE HE LIES IN AN UNKNOWN GRAVE.

-The memorial was sadly neglected in later years, in parallel with the decline of the Lancashire textile industry, and by 1996 it was in such dangerous condition that it had to be fenced off.
-However, it was restored, although the condition of the dome by 2008 appears to belie this fact.
+The memorial became sadly neglected, in parallel with the decline of the Lancashire textile industry, and by 1996 it was in such dangerous condition that it had to be fenced off.
+However, it was restored, although the condition of the dome by 2008 appeared to belie this fact.
 Originally there were railings round the top step of the plinth - perhaps these vanished in the Second World War scrap drive.
+In 2011 the whole monument was clearned and refurbished again.

 John Kay (1704–1780/81), was born at Park Farm in the parish of Bury, Lancashire, on 16 July 1704, the fifth son of prosperous farmer Robert Kay (1651–1704) and his wife, Ellen, née Entwistle, of Quarlton.